oceanprotocol/ocean.py/READMEs/predict-eth.md

 print(f"New asset created, with did={asset.did}, and datatoken_address={datatoken_address}")
 ```

+Write this down, as you will want to share this

 ### 6.2 Share predictions to organizers, in Polygon

 In the same Python console: